remedialchaostheory/aws-node-rest-api-with-dynamodb/README.md

 **Postman**: API testing

+Built from scratch based on their [example](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb).
+The Serverless team created it to be a guide or proof of concept, so it's purposely bare bones.
+It's incredible how they have so many different types of examples up (it's at *least* 30).

-Based on their [example](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb) but with the following improvements/additions:
+I expanded on the project with following improvements/additions:
 * Issue: the PUT method in update.js required both "text" and "checked" keys in request body
     * Resolution: split up endpoint from `/todos/{id}` to `/todos/{id}/text` and `/todos/{id}/checked`